tnballo/high-assurance-rust/src/chp2/limits.md

 With all of this context out of the way, let's return to our RC4 library and leverage it for something useful: encrypting local files via a command line interface.

+> **Supply Chain Attacks are a Serious Problem**
+>
+> Software supply chain attacks aren't relegated exclusively to targeted espionage, like the aforementioned SolarWinds case.
+> Any software project that relies on 3rd party dependencies should be wary of backdoored or otherwise malicious packages as a potential threat vector.
+> Consider two recent examples:
+>
+> * In April of 2022, authors of the popular  `npm` package `node-ipc` intentionally inserted malware to protest Russia's invasion of Ukraine.
+The malicious code attempted to identify hosts in Russia and Belarus based on IP geo-location, and replace the contents of all on-disk files if location matches[^NodeIPCMalware] (data loss).
+>
+> * In May of 2022, a malicious Rust crate, named `rustdecimal`, was reported.
+The name is a "typosquatting attack" targeting users of the benign `rust_decimal` crate.
+On call to a specific function, the malicious crate would download an executable payload if a CI-related environment variable was set.
+The payload's logic is unknown, the download URL was inactive by the time the issue was discovered[^RustdecimalMalware].
+>
+> Tools like `cargo-crev`[^CargoCrev] and `cargo-supply-chain`[^CargoSupplyChain] can aid evaluation of a Rust project's dependencies and their authorship.
+> But no technical control will prevent all supply chain attacks.
+> Mature organizations may mitigate risk by adopting processes and policies for dependency vetting and maintenance.

 ---

 [^IFC]: [*Compositional Information Flow Monitoring for Reactive Programs*](https://kilthub.cmu.edu/articles/report/Compositional_Information_Flow_Monitoring_for_Reactive_Programs/19214415).
 McKenna McCall, Abhishek Bichhawat, Limin Jia (2022).
 Information Flow Control (IFC), this paper's field, explores ways to address sensitive information leakage.
 Though formal, the problems tackled by this work - namely its titular support for event-driven programs and composition of heterogenous components - are representative of real-world systems.
 Information leakage might eventually be a problem we can solve in a systematic and principled fashion.